hardcamls/zprize/ntt_build_instructions.md

 2. Navigate to `zprize/ntt/test` relative to the root of the repository.
 You will see a lot of shell scripts.

-3. To test on testcases saved in files, run `./test_given_ntt-2_24-<ARCH>-hw.sh path/to/input/file.txt path/to/expected/output.txt`
+3. To test on test cases saved in files, run `./test_given_ntt-2_24-<ARCH>-hw.sh path/to/input/file.txt path/to/expected/output.txt`
 (eg: `./test_given_ntt-2_24-normal_layout-64_cores-hw.sh`).
 This will invoke compilation of some host binary and run them with the appropriate flags.

-4. The test will reported if it suceeded or failed.
+4. The test will reported if it succeeded or failed.
 Note that the correctness check is done using the `diff` command.
-Our test application writes the output file in the format similar to the testdata given at the start of the competition.
+Our test application writes the output file in the format similar to the test data given at the start of the competition.
 We have verified that this command works with the provided testdata.